Professor Emeritus Adrian Guelke

 My principal interest is in the politics of deeply divided societies, most particularly the cases of South Africa and Northern Ireland.
 Although I have done some work on each as individual cases, I have an especial interest in comparison of deeply divided societies and any role that comparison has played in their politics.
 In the past I have done a considerable amount of work on political violence both in deeply divided societies and more widely.
 This led me to carry out a study of terrorism, a subject that also fits into my interest in the international dimensions of internal conflicts, crossing the boundaries between International Relations and Comparative Politics.

-Appraisal of Prof Guelke’s recent book:
+Appraisal of Prof Guelke’s recent book "Deeply Divided Societies"

 The end of the Cold War and the reorganisation of global politics along less dualistic lines did not create deeply divided societies, although it did facilitate the breakup of once stable states into smaller and smaller polities, often along ethnic and/or religious lines, as peoples began to vie anew for their own right of self-determination.
 This has opened new challenges for national and global governance; challenges necessitating the development of an authoritative introductory survey of the phenomenon for both students and policy makers.
 Guelke’s Politics in Deeply Divided Societies is that text.
 (Read further)